Michael Jackson's nephew Jaafar Jackson to play pop legend in Antoine Fuqua's film

 Regarded as the 'King of Pop', the singer-dancer has several hit tracks to his credit including "Beat It", "Thriller", "Black Or White", "Smooth Criminal", and "Billy Jean".

 Michael Jackson died in 2009 at the age of 50.
-Production on "Michael" will begin this year.
+Production of "Michael" will begin this year.